-1. Showing Affection
+1. To Show Affection

-As the most obvious reason, licking is a dog’s way of displaying their love for us.
-Dogs are known to be naturally affectionate animals and have many different ways of showing us their love.
-When dogs lick us, their brains release endorphins, which calms them down and reassures them.
-It could be compared to the very same feeling and sense of security a child has when the want their parents to hug or kiss them.
-Love and affection being a primary motivation behind licking, this is why it’s been listed as reason number 1.
-So let’s get to the less obvious reasons next.
+Licking is a dog’s way of displaying their love and affection for humans.
+Dogs are known to be naturally affectionate animals and have many different ways of showing their love.
+When dogs lick you, their brains release endorphins or happiness hormones, which calms them down and reassures them.
+It could be compared to the very same feeling and sense of security a child has when their parents hug or kiss them.
+In some cases, they may lick to cheer you up when you are sick or sad.

-3. Seeking Attention
+3. To Seek Attention